yarnpkg/website/en/docs/_installations/alternatives.md

 #### Install via npm

-> Note: Installation via npm is generally not recommended.
-Installing via npm is significantly slower than all of our other installation methods. npm packages are not signed and npm does not perform any integrity checks, which is a security risk when installing system-wide apps.
-Additionally, in an environment with a system-wide package manager such as most Linux distributions, apps installed via npm are not updated when you update the rest of your system.
+> Note: Installation via npm is generally not recommended. npm is
+> non-determinstic, packages are not signed and npm does not perform any
+> integrity checks other than a basic SHA1 hash, which is a security risk
+> when installing system-wide apps.
 >
 > For these reasons, It is highly recommended that you install Yarn through the installation method best suited to your operating system.